abasile-ml/testeo-git/README.md

   * [Configuration](#configuration)
 * [Uses](#uses)
   * [Limitations](#limitations)

 ## Getting started
 ```shell
 $ fury get gaia-gsheet-export
 ```

 ## Uses
 <p>#Export information from S3 to Google sheet.</br>
 #Google sheet apply format keeping the data type.</br>
 #Create a pivot table.</p>

+## Requirements
+To execute the step a serie of parameters from the S3 bucket and the Google Sheet spreadsheet are required by Gaia.
+### Spreadsheet parameters

 ## Limitations
 800000 allow values it can be divided in as many rows as need.